-The three major types of mergers/acquisitions are driven by different goals at the outset and raise different issues for the use of business intelligence.
+There are three major types of mergers/acquisitions which are driven by different goals at the outset and raise different issues for the use of business intelligence:

-• Horizontal mergers are mergers among competitors or those in the same industry operating before the merger at the same points in the production and sales process.
-For example, the deal between two automotive giants.
-Chrysler in the US and Daimler, the maker of Mercedes cars and trucks, in Germany, was a horizontal merger.
+• Horizontal deals take place between competitors or those in the same industry operating before the merger at the same points in the production and sales process.
+For example, the deal between two automotive giants, Chrysler in the US and Daimler, the maker of Mercedes cars and trucks, in Germany, was a horizontal merger.
+The many consolidating deals in the mobile telecommunications industry in recent years would also fall into this category.

-In horizontal mergers, the managers of one side of the deal will know a lot about the business of the other side.
-Intelligence may be easy to gather, not just because there will likely be employees that have moved between the two companies over time in the course of business, but the two firms will also most likely share common clients, suppliers, and industry processes.
-These deals often include cost savings as a principal deal driver, as it is more likely that there will be overlaps and therefore redundancies between the two companies.
+In horizontal deals, the managers on one side of the deal will know a lot about the business of the other side.
+Intelligence may be easy to gather, not just because there will likely be employees that have moved between the two companies over time in the course of business, but also because the two firms will most likely share common clients, suppliers, and industry processes.
+These deals often include cost savings (frequently described as "synergies") as a principal deal driver because it is more likely that there will be overlaps and therefore redundancies between the two companies.
+These synergies can be both on the expense side, such as reductions in overlapping factories or staffing, and revenues, such as products that can be packaged together.

-• Vertical mergers are deals between buyers and sellers or a combination of firms that operate at different stages of the same industry.
-One such example is a merger between a supplier of data and the company controlling the means through which that information is supplied to consumers, such as the merger between Time Warner, a content-driven firm owning a number of popular magazines, and AOL, the world's largest internet portal company at the time of their merger.
+- Vertical deals are between buyers and sellers within the same industry, and thus represent a combination of firms that operate at different stages of the same industry.
+One such example is a merger between a supplier of data and the company controlling the means through which that information is supplied to consumers, such as the merger between Time Warner, a content-driven firm owning a number of popular magazines, and AOA, the world's largest internet portal company at the time of their merger.
 There is often less common knowledge between the two companies in a vertical deal, although there may still be some small degree of common clients and suppliers, plus some previously shared employee movement.
 Depending on the perspective of the firm, the vertical merger will either be a backwards expansion toward the source of supply or forwards toward the ultimate consumer.
-The 2003 acquisition of TNK (a Russian oil company with large oil and gas reserves but little western refining capability or retail marketing) by BP (which had declining reserves and strong global marketing and refining operations) is one such example.
-We will visit this acquisition again.

-Conglomerate mergers are between unrelated companies, not competitors and without a buyer/seller relationship (for example, the 1985 acquisition of General Foods, a diversified food products company, by Philip Morris, a tobacco manufacturer).
-Conglomerate mergers do not have a strategic rationalization as a driver (although often cost savings at the headquarters level can be achieved, or in the case of Philip Morris, it wished to diversify risk away from the litigious tobacco industry).
-This type of merger was common in the past, but has fallen out of favor with shareholders and the financial markets, although when they do occur, they can benefit greatly from the more creative uses of business intelligence.
-For example, detailed scenario planning involving simulations based on high quality information can identify unforeseen issues that can drive such deals and provide a logical rationale.
+The 2003 acquisition of TNK (a Russian oil company with large oil and gas reserves but little Western refining capability or retail marketing) by BP (which had declining reserves and strong global marketing and refining operations) is one such example.
+We will visit this acquisition again, as well as the separation of the two companies in 2013. - Conglomerate deals are between unrelated companies, not competitors and without a buyer/seller relationship (for example, the 1985 acquisition of General Foods, a diversified food products company, by Philip Morris, a tobacco manufacturer).
+Conglomerate deals do not have strategic rationalization as a driver (although often cost savings at the headquarters level can be achieved, or in the case of Philip Morris, it wished to diversify risk away from the litigious tobacco industry).
+This type of deal was common in the past, but has fallen out of favor with shareholders and the financial markets, although when they do occur they can benefit greatly from the more creative uses of business intelligence.
+For example, detailed scenario planning, involving simulations based on high quality information, can identify unforeseen problems that can drive such deals and provide a logical rationale.